 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company's investment policy is to hold cash in interest-bearing bank accounts or highly liquid short-term interest-bearing investments with maturities of one year or less and which can be liquidated at any time without penalties.
 The Company is not subject to externally imposed capital requirements and does not have exposure to asset-backed commercial paper or similar products.
-The Company does not expect its capital resources as of October 31, 2012 to be sufficient to carry its operating costs and its proposed exploration programs through the next twelve months.
-As such, the Company raised gross proceeds of \$3.24 million from a private placement subsequent to the period end and will continue to seek to raise additional capital which the Company believes it will be able to do so, but recognizes the uncertainty attached thereto.
+The Company does not expect its current capital resources to be sufficient to carry its operating costs and carry out its exploration expenditure commitment on the Cordoba Property through the next twelve months.
+As such, the Company will seek to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.

-There have been no changes to the Company's approach to capital management during the six month period ended October 31, 2012.
+There have been no changes to the Company's approach to capital management during the nine month period ended January 31, 2013.